cheul-dshs/cheul-dshs/README.md

 To provide high-quality education to my students, I have been studying and working with various tools and technologies, including 3D design, 3D printing, woodworking, CNC machines, laser cutting machines, Arduino, Raspberry Pi, and other resources essential for making.

-I am also personally interested in artificial intelligence, machine learning, and deep learning and continually explore these fields to further expand my knowledge and skills.
+I am also personally interested in Artificial Intelligence, Machine Learning, and Deep Learning and continually explore these fields to further expand my knowledge and skills.